maar-ten/energy-logger/README.md

 Go to Grafana on [`http://localhost:3000`](`http://localhost:3000`).

 To make changes to the dashboard you will have to login.
-The username and password is `dsmr`.
+The username and password is `admin`.

 ## Troubleshooting
 To check if everything works as expected you can take a look at the logs using `docker logs <imagename>`.